 *Although North Carolina's photo voter ID requirement goes into effect in 2016, poll workers are required to send voters' information to the state for future contact if they currently lack acceptable ID.
 Pennsylvania's law has been overturned and is not being appealed.
 Wisconsin's law has been struck down and is being appealed.

 Some people may think it’s easy to get a photo ID.
 Doesn’t everybody need one to drive a car, get on a plane, and buy cigarettes and alcohol?
 Well, not everyone drives including people with disabilities, older adults – the Greatest Generation! - and low-income individuals.
 Not everybody smokes or drinks alcohol.
 And many citizens have their reasons why they do not travel on airplanes.
+Read law professor Justin Levitt's article about the truth behind needing an ID to board an airplane.

 Ok, then … just get the ID that you need!
 Not so fast – obtaining a current, valid, government-issued photo ID in order to vote means at least one trip to the local DMV (Department of Motor Vehicles or wherever in each state you get a voter ID).
 Depending upon where you live, your local DMV can be up to 100 miles away; and the days and hours it’s open can be few.